A nondenominational, faith-based organization serving the

 Ugandan Medical Care Team: Paid staff who operate a mobile medical clinic.
-The team consists of three medical clinical officers, a midwife, a nurse, two senior drivers, and a Context: Across Uganda, a child is born every 13 seconds.
+The team consists of three medical clinical officers, two midwifes, two nurses, two senior drivers, Context: Across Uganda, a child is born every 13 seconds.
 According to the Uganda